 Thoughts on contracts and negotiation

-Contracts are rigid items.
-If the team focuses on contract negotiation, they lose sight of the goals and needs of the customer.
-Contracts lack the room to grow and evolve.
-This is needed for 2 reasons.
-First, you will not know everything upfront, thus a contract defining software work is wrong almost immediately after it is considered complete.
-Second, business needs will change over time, and contracts do not have the bandwidth to allow for that change.
+Contracts are inflexible.
+If the team focuses on negotiating contracts, they lose sight of the customer’s goals and needs.
+Contracts lack the capacity to grow and evolve.
+This is necessary for two reasons.
+Firstly, it’s impossible to know everything upfront, so a contract defining software work becomes inaccurate almost immediately after it’s considered complete.
+Secondly, business needs will change over time, and contracts don’t have the flexibility to accommodate that change.

-Where you get into trouble is when the contract specifies the details of the work and you have to constantly negotiate the contract.
-Work needs change over time, and the flexibility needed to meet those needs is not met by having work details in the contract.
-It would be better, as much as is possible, to not specify work details in the contract.
-This lets you avoid some of the constant changes that could cause.
+The trouble arises when the contract specifies the details of the work and you have to constantly negotiate it.
+Work requirements change over time, and the necessary flexibility to meet those needs isn’t provided by having work details in the contract.
+It would be better, as much as possible, to avoid specifying work details in the contract.
+This would help in avoiding some of the constant changes that could occur.

 Responding to change over following a plan

-The fourth value is responding to change over following a plan.
-Understanding all work upfront isn’t feasible, so the flexibility to respond to that and adjust for it is needed.
-In agile, we try to understand that we don’t know all of the requirements upfront.
-There are processes that help facilitate that.
-Incremental delivery and good feedback processes help.
-This is also why Agile frameworks promote shorter sprints or iterations.
-The shorter time gives more opportunity to adjust to changes.
-This is just good iterative development.
-If the software development process ran for months, instead of weeks, before it completed, it takes that much longer before you deliver work and can respond to change.
+The fourth value is adapting to change over following a plan.
+Acknowledging that all work cannot be fully understood upfront, the ability to respond and adjust is crucial.
+In agile, the emphasis is on recognizing that not all requirements are known from the start, and there are processes in place to facilitate this.
+Incremental delivery and effective feedback processes are key components.
+This is why Agile frameworks advocate for shorter sprints or iterations, providing more opportunities to adapt to changes.
+This approach aligns with good iterative development.
+If the software development process spans months instead of weeks, it significantly delays the delivery of work and the ability to respond to change.

-Responding to change is the mentality needed to be able to not hold to the original plan.
-Beings those requirements up front were maybe incorrect or incomplete, they will have to change.
-If you are not flexible to that change, you will not be able to pivot.
-Thus, you will not be able to best meet the needs and goals for the user or customer.
-The team must remember they are there to deliver value to the user and customer.
-By not being flexible to change, you may deliver items of less value or no value at all.
+Having the mindset to respond to change is essential, as it allows for the departure from the original plan.
+If the initial requirements were incorrect or incomplete, they will need to be adjusted.
+Without flexibility, it becomes impossible to pivot, thus hindering the ability to effectively meet the needs and goals of the user or customer.
+The team must always remember their objective is to deliver value to the user and customer.
+Resistance to change may result in delivering items of lesser or no value at all.

 Responding to business need changes will happen